Application Process

 Students who do not meet this eligibility or believe that the Country Roads program may not be the right fit for them are encouraged to explore other higher education offerings in West Virginia for students with disabilities.

-West Virginia University’s First-Year Pathway is an academic support program designed for conditionally admitted students.
+West Virginia University’s Conditional Admissions is an academic support program designed for conditionally admitted students.
 Conditionally admitted students are those who have not met one of the minimum admission criteria, either high school GPA or standardized test scores (ACT or SAT).
-Learn more at https://studentsuccess.wvu.edu/programs/first-year-pathway.
+Learn more at https://advisingcenter.wvu.edu/about/conditional-admission.

 Marshall University’s College Program for Students with Autism Spectrum Disorder provides individualized skill building and therapeutic supports to degree-seeking students with ASD though a mentored environment as they navigate college experience at Marshall University.
 Learn more at https://www.marshall.edu/collegeprogram/.